viviRbi/vyNote/readme.md

 - A wide variable type of collection, each have their own specialize
 - All collections are dynamic, resizable, accepts only object, Iterable, the root interface of all collection (except Map) is Collection

+## What is collection framework
+- Collection = a group of object.
+A single entity represents multiple objects.
+In Java, in order to represent a collection, we need some classes and interfaces.
+Collection framework provide them

 ## Some method of the Collection interface
 - contains, containsAll (return true if contain all member of other collection)
 - remove, removeAll (remove all elements contain on other collection)
 - retainAll (remove all elements contain NOT on other collection)
 - size(), clear(), isEmpty(), add(), addAll()

+## What is Collections
+- Collections is a class that used to perform certain method from Collection Interface obj.
+Ex: Collections.sort(arrList)

 ## What are the interfaces in the Collections API?
 - List, Map, Set, Queue, etc